GPS signals: L2C

 One of the first announcements was the addition of a new civilian-use signal, to be transmitted on a frequency other than the L1 frequency used for the coarse/acquisition (C/A) signal.
 Ultimately, this became the L2C signal, so called because it is broadcast on the L2 frequency.
 Because it requires new hardware on board the satellite, it is only transmitted by the so-called Block IIR-M and later design satellites.
 The L2C signal is tasked with improving accuracy of navigation, providing an easy to track signal, and acting as a redundant signal in case of localized interference.
 L2C signals have been broadcast beginning in April 2014 on satellites capable of broadcasting it, but are still considered pre-operational.
-As of July 2023, L2C is broadcast on 23 satellites and is expected on 24 satellites by 2023.
+As of July 2023, L2C is broadcast on 25 satellites.

 Unlike the C/A code, L2C contains two distinct PRN code sequences to provide ranging information; the civil-moderate code (called CM), and the civil-long length code (called CL).
 The CM code is 10,230 chips long, repeating every 20 ms. The CL code is 767,250 chips long, repeating every 1,500 ms. Each signal is transmitted at 511,500 chips per second (chip/s); however, they are multiplexed together to form a 1,023,000-chip/s signal.

 CM is modulated with the CNAV Navigation Message (see below), whereas CL does not contain any modulated data and is called a dataless sequence.
 The long, dataless sequence provides for approximately 24 dB greater correlation (~250 times stronger) than L1 C/A-code.

 When compared to the C/A signal, L2C has 2.7 dB greater data recovery and 0.7 dB greater carrier-tracking, although its transmission power is 2.3 dB weaker.

-The current status of the L2C signal as of June 9 2021 is:
+The current status of the L2C signal as of July 3, 2023 is: